 The School of History and Sociology (HSOC) is an interdisciplinary community of scholars and educators dedicated to the study of social change, past and present.

-The School of History and Sociology presents the Fall 2018 Speakers Series.
+The School of History and Sociology presents the Spring 2019 Speakers Series.